-WildLeaks only accepts information and material of environmental significance, with a particular focus on Wildlife & Forest Crime (poaching, trafficking, illegal logging) and related crimes (corruption, money laundering, arms trafficking, etc.).
+WildLeaks only accepts information and material of environmental significance, with a particular focus on Environmental Crime (poaching, trafficking, illegal logging, illegal fishing, etc.) and related crimes (corruption, money laundering, arms trafficking, etc.).
 Rumors, opinions, stories and other kinds of first hand accounts or materials that are publicly available elsewhere will not be evaluated.
 Materials that violate individual privacy will not be accepted unless they pertain to a crime, corruption, and abuse that affects wildlife, the environment, and the people (Human Toll of wildlife and forest crime).

 2. After the information has been received, all files are securely stored off-line.

 3. Whistleblowers sending information can select two levels of security when submitting information and files – Confidential or Anonymous.
 Whistleblowers and sources can choose the option that better suits their needs.
 Both options are encrypted and in both cases we will not know who you are or where you reside.
 But WildLeaks recommends using the safest method possible (Anonymous) and following the instructions on our website in order to further protect the identity of a source.

 4. WildLeaks does not have any formal or legal connection with the software vendors and their relations with the initiative are the same as any other modern media initiative willing to use their technology.

 WildLeaks will perform a thorough cross-check to verify whether the files correspond to true information or not, that is, if they are reliable.
 This will be done to the furthest extent possible, analyzing factors such as possible motives for forgery, cost or difficulty of forgery, and deception.
 If needed, other professional opinions will be sought.

 In some cases, files sent by whistleblowers can be a threat to their own anonymity.
 In these cases, where content or meta-content can lead to the disclosure of a source’s identity, it is necessary to redact the information for their own safety.